Loading...

 The legal person whose regular business is managing one or more Alternative Investment Funds (AIFs).
 The AIFMD establishes harmonised rules governing the authorisation, operation, transparency, and supervision of AIFMs within the European Union.
 An authorised AIFM benefits from the EU marketing passport, enabling cross-border distribution of AIFs to professional investors across all EU member states.

-HCP Relevance: HCP works with authorised AIFMs to ensure fund structures benefit from the EU marketing passport and full regulatory compliance.
+HCP Relevance: HCP partners with authorised AIFMs so fund structures get the EU passport - one authorisation, 27 markets.

 Learn more: Cross-Border Investment